smeggins/RedAcademyPong/README.md

     Board.js:
         *added version history to readme so I'm not adding version noaazazazazazaztes to my git upload anymore...
-        *realised I didnt add rect as my render argument in board so i fixed that *when setting my rect width and height attributes I forgot to change the selected element to rect from svg after copying those line over from my game.js...
+        *realised I didnt add rect as my render argument in board so i fixed that...
+        *when setting my rect width and height attributes I forgot to change the selected element to rect from svg after copying those line over from my... game.js...
         *added append child to the bottom of my rect element so I will amend my svg element with a rect child element...

     Game.js
-        *added dt as an argument in render()
+        *added dt as an argument in render()...